"As life has a way

 Surrender Doesn't Mean Giving Up And Trust Doesn't Mean Giving In.

-Spread Some Joy Today--by injoying all that life has brought to you so far and with a new anticipation of the power of more unfolding in your trust that you get what you ask for.
+Spread Some Joy Today--by injoying all that life has brought to you so far and with a renewed anticipation of the power of more unfolding in your trust that you get what you ask for.